Prescription Drug Addiction: Types and Treatments

 - Increased usage of alcohol

-What are the Risks and Complications of Prescription Drug Addiction?
+What Are The Risks and Complications of Prescription Drug Addiction?

-Category | Risks and Complications |
+| Category | Risks and Complications |

-Social Consequences | Relationship Problems: Strain and breakdown of relationships with family and friends.Occupational Impact: Loss of job or decreased productivity.Legal Issues: Legal consequences including arrest related to drug use or procurement. |
+| Social Consequences | Relationship Problems: Strain and breakdown of relationships with family and friends.Occupational Impact: Loss of job or decreased productivity.Legal Issues: Legal consequences, including arrest, related to drug use or procurement. |

-Emotional Consequences | Mental Health Disorders: Increased risk of depression, anxiety, and other psychiatric disorders.Isolation: Social withdrawal leading to isolation and loneliness.Dependency: Emotional reliance on substances to function in daily life. |
+| Emotional Consequences | Mental Health Disorders: Increased risk of depression, anxiety, and other psychiatric disorders.Isolation: Social withdrawal leading to isolation and loneliness.Dependency: Emotional reliance on substances to function in daily life. |

 Why Is Prescription Drug Addiction on the Rise?